KelliExMachina/Chicago-ds-120919/mod_3/Project.md

 Stakeholders Picking an audience at the beginning of your project helps you define the scope of the project.
 Once a stakeholder is picked, keep them in mind as you’re generating your statistical analysis.
 When translating statistics for a non-technical audience, be sure you are answering questions that are relevant to the stakeholder and being clear with the limitations of your findings.

-Project Requirements: Data Source For this project you are required to obtain data from:
+<b> Project Requirements: </b> Data Source For this project you are required to obtain data from:

 At least one API source Optional data from a CSV can be merged into your dataset Statistical Analysis Requirements The goal of this project is to perform hypothesis testing on the collected data.
 For the project you will be required to: Come up with 4 separate hypotheses to test (each test consisting of a clearly identified null and alternative hypothesis).
 Explain what test (e.g. one-tailed t-test) you are using and why.
 Visualization Requirements As a part of presenting your results to stakeholders you should include: 4 meaningful visualizations related to your data exploration or hypothesis testing 2 Project Deliverables Your team is expected to use git as a collaborative tool for this project to manage version control and history.
 All documents must be contained in a git repository that you create.
 You should use the templates provided by instructors here.